wp-plugins/if-file-exists/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 2.7
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 2.1.2
+Stable tag: 2.1.3
-Version: 2.1.2
+Version: 2.1.3

 Check if a file exists and return true/false or display a string containing information about the file.

 == Description ==

-Check if a file exists and return true/false or display a string containing information about the file.
+This plugin provides the function `c2c_if_file_exists()` (and a couple others) that check if a file exists and either returns true/false or displays a string containing information about the file.

-If a format string is not passed to it, the functions `c2c_if_file_exists()` and friends return a simple boolean (true or false) indicating if the specified file exists.
+If a format string is not passed to it, the functions return a simple boolean (true or false) indicating if the specified file exists.

 Otherwise, the format string provided to it will be used to construct a response string, which can be customized to display information about the file (such as file_name, file_url, or file_path).
 If the `$echo` argument is true, that string is displayed on the page.
 Regardless of the value of `$echo`, the response string is returned by the function.